sgpinkus/sgpinkus.github.io/README.md

     $ bower install --force

 ## Github Setup
-Note because of the minor gem dependencies, this theme won't currently build properly with github pages (gh-pages).
-Github support for static sites is pretty limited, but there is two work arounds.
-1. Don't put your main development branch in `master` then `git subtree split --prefix=_site/ --branch master`.
-2. Use master branch and build into it with `bundle exec jekyll build -d docs` then set the option for serving out of docs/ in github settings.
+Note because of the minor gem dependencies, this theme won't auto build properly with github pages (gh-pages).
+Github support for static sites is pretty limited, but you can just build the site locally then upload.

 # Configuration
 This is a list of all site configuration variables used in templates.
 See [_config.yml](_config.yml) sample configuration.